Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Dieudonn e theory and prismatic -gauges

-Here, the first isomorphism follows from the adjunction in \cref{adjoinnn}, the second isomorphism uses dualizability of $\mathcal{M}(G)$, the third isomorphism uses the duality compatibility formula in \cref{dualoo}, the fourth isomorphism uses the formula for cohomology with coefficients in $G$ (\cref{earth}), and the final isomorphism uses the fact that $H$ is connective as a presheaf of abelian groups and $\tau_{\ge 0}R\mathcal{H}om (\mathbb Z, G) \simeq G,$ as presheaves on $(T)_\qrsp.$ These chain of isomorphisms and \cref{cocacola} imply that \cref{smallworldagain} is an isomorphism, which finishes the proof.
+Here, the first isomorphism follows directly from the adjunction in \cref{adjoinnn} (after taking opposite categories into account), the second isomorphism uses dualizability of $\mathcal{M}(G)$, the third isomorphism uses the duality compatibility formula in \cref{dualoo}, the fourth isomorphism uses the formula for cohomology with coefficients in $G$ (\cref{earth}), and the final isomorphism uses the fact that $H$ is connective as a presheaf of abelian groups and $\tau_{\ge 0}R\mathcal{H}om (\mathbb Z, G) \simeq G,$ as presheaves on $(T)_\qrsp.$ These chain of isomorphisms and \cref{cocacola} imply that \cref{smallworldagain} is an isomorphism, which finishes the proof.